 Lather, rinse, and repeat for each of your locations.

 Do Voice Search terms need to be included in the website copy?

 In my experience, no. Google is smart enough to know that a business is local relative to a user’s location.
 Further, your website copy should read naturally and not sound awkward or stuffed with keywords.
 As long as your local listing pages are claimed and optimized, that should provide enough information about the physical location of your business.
 Just make sure your website includes the street address for your place of business.
-If have several locations, then create a "locations" page that lists each location.
-If some locations are more important than others - such as a home office, then feel free to list that in the footer of every page.
+If you have several locations, then create a "locations" page that lists each location.

-There’s no need to include awkward text on a page.
+If necessary, create a page for each location and optimize it with local search terms, such as Dallas Bakery or Catering Services in Florida.
+But, don't include awkward and keyword stuffed text on a page.
 It's not like you were thinking to yourself, "I need to find a local catering company near me!"
-Wouldn't that just sound awful if you were to see that on a website?

 2.)
 Answer Questions